WFU-HPC/deac-docs/source/cluster-faq.rst

 	* Baseline usage is defined as the total number available Core Hours on the DEAC Cluster, divided by the total number of active departmental research groups.
 	* As of 2024, Baseline usage for research groups is **26,046 Core Hours**
-	* More detailed information can be found under the :ref:<sec.sla.util.utilization_calculation> section of our Service Level Agreement.
+	* More detailed information can be found under the :ref:`Utilization Calculation<sec.sla.util.utilization_calculation>` section of our Service Level Agreement.

 * How much data storage do users have?

 	* Research groups are provided a 2TB "baseline" quota when joining the DEAC Cluster at no cost.
 	* This amount may be increased up to 10TB, provided the research group's department total footprint is less than 20TB.
-	* More detailed information can be found under the :ref:<sec.sla.sdm.storage_quotas> section of our Service Level Agreement.
+	* More detailed information can be found under the :ref:`Storage Quota`Storage Quotas<sec.sla.sdm.storage_quotas> section of our Service Level Agreement.

 * What if you need more than "baseline" usage?